thomasaarholt/prism-em.github.io/tutorialSuperSTEM.md

 ![SuperSTEM screenshot 13](img/SuperSTEM/screenshot13b.png){:width="656"}

-While using an interpolation factor of 2 results in a highly accurate simulation, it is not necessary for reasonably accurate simulations where we investigate different bright field and dark field STEM images.
+While using an interpolation factor of 2 results in a highly accurate simulation, it is not necessary for reasonably accurate simulations where we investigate different bright field and dark field STEM images qualitatively.
 However if you are running a simulation for a quantitative scientific study, you may wish to increase the accuracy for the final simulation runs.
 For the next section of this tutorial, set the **PRISM Interpolation Factors** to <span style="color:red">**4**</span>.
 If you run the **Probe Analyzer** again with these settings and uncheck **Log Scale** you will see that an interpolation factor of 4 does contain almost all of the probe intensity.